pgRouting/pgrouting/doc/categories/withPoints-category.rst

 Driving side
 ...............................................................................

-In the the folowwing images:
+In the the following images:

 - The squared vertices are the temporary vertices,
 - The temporary vertices are added according to the driving side,